History of the Faroe Islands

 The early details of the history of the Faroe Islands are unclear.
 It is possible that Brendan, an Irish monk, sailed past the islands during his North Atlantic voyage in the 6th century.
 He saw an 'Island of Sheep' and a 'Paradise of Birds', which some say could be the Faroes with its dense bird population and sheep.
 This does suggest however that other sailors had got there before him, to bring the sheep.
 Norsemen settled the Faroe Islands in the 9th or 10th century.
 The islands were officially converted to Christianity around the year 1000, and became a part of the Kingdom of Norway in 1035.
 Norwegian rule on the islands continued until 1380, when the islands became part of the dual Denmark–Norway kingdom, under king Olaf II of Denmark.

 Following the 1814 Treaty of Kiel that ended the dual Denmark–Norway kingdom, the Faroe Islands remained under the administration of Denmark as a county.
 During World War II, after Denmark was occupied by Nazi Germany, the British invaded and occupied the Faroe Islands until shortly after the end of the war.
-Following an independence referendum in 1946 that took place unrecognized by Denmark, the Faroe Islands were in 1948 granted extended self-governance with the Danish Realm with the signing of the Home Rule Act of the Faroe Islands.
+Following an independence referendum in 1946 that took place unrecognized by Denmark, the Faroe Islands were in 1948 granted extended self-governance by the Danish Realm with the signing of the Home Rule Act of the Faroe Islands.